Achievable logoAchievable logo

 For example: a representative recommends the stock of a company they have family ties to (e.g., their sister is the CEO)

 Broker-dealers provide these disclosures in writing on Form CRS (customer relationship summary).
-You can explore what this looks like in the real world - here’s a link to Charles Schwab’s Form CRS (the first two pages are Schwab’s broker-dealer portion).
+You can see a real example here: Charles Schwab’s Form CRS (the first two pages are Schwab’s broker-dealer portion).
 The form is divided into these sections:

 1. What investors should consider when choosing Schwab